 If we were talking about individual transformation, reflection or meditation might be an appropriate course of action.
 However, in collective impact we’re talking about many organizations understanding and problem solving together.
 How do you do that?
 And how do you get partners to think differently when they’ve been conditioned to see the system in a certain way?

-It is well beyond the scope of this blog to summarize John’s analysis of this topic (although you can view his Uncommon Leadership and Collective Impact presentation).
+It is well beyond the scope of this blog to summarize John’s analysis of this topic.
 However, I’d like to share with you one very small part of John’s presentation: two surprisingly simple tools – systems maps and pictures, and Appreciative Inquiry – to help collective impact leaders foster deeper, shared learning among their partners to understand what does work, does not work, and might work.

 Systems Maps and Pictures